My Hero Academia season 1: Japanese

-Toho released the series on DVD and Blu-ray in five volumes in Japan, with the first volume being released on June 29, 2016, and the last volume being released on October 12, 2016.
+Toho released the series on DVD and Blu-ray in five volumes in Japan, with the first volume released on June 29, 2016, and the final volume released on October 12, 2016.

 English

 The series was released in North America by Funimation, who released a limited edition combo set, a standard combo set, and a DVD set on April 18, 2017.
+The Blu-ray/DVD set was also released as a complete set in the same day.
 Funimation also released the series in Australia and New Zealand through Universal Sony Pictures Home Entertainment, where it received a limited edition combo release.
 Universal Sony later released standard editions of the DVD and Blu-ray in Australia and New Zealand on August 15, 2018.
-Funimation later released the series in Australia and New Zealand via Madman Entertainment, with the combo release scheduled for December 4, 2019.
-In the UK and Ireland, Funimation distributed the limited edition combo release through Universal Pictures UK on May 15, 2019, and the standard edition DVD and Blu-ray through Manga Entertainment on June 10, 2019.
+Funimation later released the series in Australia and New Zealand via Madman Entertainment, with the combo edition released on December 4, 2019.
+In the United Kingdom and Ireland, Funimation distributed the limited edition combo release through Universal Pictures UK on May 15, 2017, and the standard edition DVD and Blu-ray through Manga Entertainment on June 10, 2019.

 Reception

-This is the ratings for the first season of My Hero Academia, which aired on Toonami in the US.
+The U.S. ratings for the first season of My Hero Academia during its Toonami broadcast run.